 and setting a fire: youtube=http://youtu.be/fkgHkxIfgBc

-After pogrom 2004 new housing program was planned but it is questionable if more people from non-Albanian ethnic groups moved in or out because lack of security.
+After pogrom 2004 new housing program was planned but it is questionable if more people from non-Albanian ethnic groups moved in or out because of lack of security.
 March 17th guaranteed that Serbs are not considering to come back to their earlier homes and those who still live in enclave ghettos are planning to move anytime.

 Picture slide of some of the over 150 Orthodox Churched destroyed with explosives, burned or turned into PUBLIC TOILETS by Albanians in Kosovo since 1999.

 Here’s an extract from Peacekeeper (in an Interview with Babsi Jones made a little before Kosovo’s unilateral independence declaration)The original (in Italian) is below: